mikeric/rivets/README.md

 #### Pull Requests

 1. Fork the repository and create a topic branch.
-2. Be sure to associate commits to their corresponding issue using `[#1]` or `[Closes #1]` if the commit resolves the issue.
 3. Make sure not to commit any changes under `dist/` as they will surely cause merge conflicts later.
 Files under `dist/` are only committed when a new build is released.
-4. Include tests for your changes and make them pass.
+4. Include tests that cover any changes or additions that you've made.
-5. Push to your fork and submit a pull-request with an explanation and reference to the issue number(s).
+5. Push your topic branch to your fork and submit a pull request.
+Include details about the changes as well as references to any related issues.